 A curved monitor can help you combat some of these issues, but it won't necessarily stop a display from feeling too wide.

 Ultimately, it comes down to personal preference on how big to go with a gaming monitor.
-If you're unsure, it may be worth trying to find the monitor in question in-store to get a better perspective on its size.
+If you're unsure, it may be worth trying a 32" monitor out before you buy if possible.

 Is a glossy or matte monitor better for sports games?